CNunezEng/GamePlanner/README.md

 # GamePlanner
-A project to assist with theplanning of table top games
+A project to assist with the planning of table top games

 # Requirements